Debas-31/rails-blog-app/README.md

-# rails-blog-app : processing data in models
+# Rails-Blog-App : Validations and Model Specs
 >This is a project on Ruby on Rails framework using ruby Gems as a software packages system and Set up associations between models using using SQL queries with Active Record.